AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 1. Click **Save All** in the toolbar and reload the Universal Editor.

-1. Click on the title of the teaser to edit it once more.
+1. Click the title of the teaser to edit it once more.

-1. Click on the properties rail to show the properties tab and see the fields that you just instrumented.
+1. Click the properties rail to show the properties tab and see the fields that you just instrumented.

    ![The instrumented properties rail](assets/dev-properties-rail-instrumented.png)